Doctors raise alarm over children’s ward delays

 Doctors’ concerns included:

-- some children’s surgery could be delayed because there was no space for post-operative care
+- Some children’s surgeries could be delayed because there was no space for post-operative care.

 The health agency has been on a cost-saving drive, with districts told to find $105 million in savings by the end of the financial year.